dprojects/Woodworking/Docs/README.md

   * **screw:** dedicated mostly to hide the base realistic looking screw.
   * **inherit:** not list elements inside highest hidden container.
 This is useful to hide whole cabinet inside LinkGroup container.
 For example you have wardrobe with 5 modules, and each cabinet module inside separate LinkGroup container and you want generate cut-list only for single visible cabinet module and to create it one by one in real-life.
   * **special BOM attribute:** if object has `BOM` attribute set to `False` (`App::PropertyBool`) it will be skipped during parsing and not listed at the report.
 This special attribute is used by [magicCut](#magiccut) and [magicKnife](#magicknife) tools to skip copies at the report.
 For more details see video tutorial: [Skip copies in cut-list](https://www.youtube.com/watch?v=rFEDLaD8lxM).

+> [!TIP]
+> If you are not able to get it to working, for example you have many deep nesting containers and you do not want to parse
+> all objects, please try `selected` option in [Report type](#report-type).

 * **Part :: Cut content:**
   * **all:** shows Base and Tool